Austin-W-Music/DeepFishing/wiki/Rarities.md

 ## The files
-As of EvenMoreFish 2.0, all rarity configs are located in `plugins/EvenMoreFish/rarities`.
+As of DeepFishing 1.0, all rarity configs are located in `plugins/DeepFishing/rarities`.

 ## Creating Rarities
 To create a new rarity, you need to create a new yml file in the rarities folder.